 Ceylon Tea at t-Lounge by Dilmah

 For the ultimate tea experience visit t-Lounge by Dilmah, one of the most famous Ceylon tea brands around the world.
-Dilmah lounges provide the most well-rounded and creative approach to tea drinking.
+Dilmah lounges provide the most well-rounded and creative approach to tea-drinking.
 You can try tea grown in different regions of Sri Lanka (including designer leaf tea), as well as tea-based cocktails, mocktails, milk shakes, smoothies, and even tea-inspired food!

-Afternoon Tea at Hilton Colombo
+Afternoon Tea at a Fancy Hotel

-If you look closely Sri Lankan colonial past is very evident in details: the narrow streets and paved roads of Galle Fort, the Portuguese surnames many Sri Lankans have, the driving on the left side of the road, but my favorite has to be afternoon tea!
+If you look closely Sri Lankan colonial past is very evident in details: the narrow streets and cobblestone roads of Galle Fort, the Portuguese surnames many Sri Lankans have, the driving on the left side of the road, but my favorite has to be afternoon tea!

-Hilton Colombo: 2 Sir Chittampalam A Gardiner Mawatha, Colombo 2
+Hilton Colombo — 2 Sir Chittampalam A Gardiner Mawatha, Colombo 2

 Ceylon Coffee at Whight & Co